NCERT Solutions for Class 12 Physics Chapter 10 - Wave Optics

 If the mirror is absent, then a similar wavefront A'B' would form behind M at a distance r.

 A'B' can be considered as a virtual reflected ray for the plane mirror.
-Hence a point object placed in front of the plane mirror produces an image at the same distance as the object.
+Hence, a point object placed in front of the plane mirror produces an image at the same distance as the object.

-The speed of light in any medium depends upon the wavelength of the light and does not depend on the nature of the source, direction of propagation, the motion of the source and/or observer, and intensity of the wave.
+The speed of light in any medium depends upon the wavelength of the light and does not depend on the nature of the source, direction of propagation, the motion of the source and/or observer, or intensity of the wave.

 The sound wave requires a medium for propagation.
 So, even though both given situations may relate to the same relative motion, they are not identical physically since the motion of the observer, relative to the medium, is different in the two situations.
 Hence, we cannot expect the Doppler formula to be identical in both given cases.